-You might not think so, but there are actually some incredible tropical islands that easily rival the Caribbean.
+There are actually some incredible tropical islands in Europe that rival the Caribbean.

 15. Koufonisia, Greece